knowit/snappysense/aws/IOT-THINGS.md

 Upload the configuration file to the device as described in [../CONFIG.md](../CONFIG.md), then view the installed config to check it, also described in that document.

+If you configured a reachable WiFi network, you can verify that things work by going to the AWS IoT console, selecting the MQTT Test client, subscribing to `#`, and resetting the device.
+You should see the startup MQTT message from the device and the server's response in the Test client console.
+If logging is enabled in the firmware then this traffic is also visible in the VS Code serial console.

 ## Saving the secrets for later (IMPORTANT!)